skeller1/extr/readme.md

 __An open source Ruby on Rails 3.1.x engine for using ExtDirect in Rails Applications.__

 ExtR is an Rails 3.1.x compatible implementation of the [Ext.Direct API specification](http://bla.de) from the famous [Sencha Ext Js Framework](http://www.sencha.com/).
-If you want to write UI's with the power of Ruby have a look at [Netzke](http://netzke.org/), the brilliant Sencha Ext JS and Ruby on Rails component framework.
+If you want to write Ext Js UI's with the power of Ruby have a look at [Netzke](http://netzke.org/), the brilliant Sencha Ext JS and Ruby on Rails component framework.